(written 2007; revised 8/2013)

 Somehow the concept of evolution leads quickly into similar conflicts.
 Many religions seem to find the concept threatening, and some have mounted active campaigns to push back against the concept, and in some cases even to try to declare evolution to be "wrong".
 Clearly there is something about the concept of evolution that can lead to really powerful, emotional reactions.
 Any discussion quickly leaves the realm of calm, rational thought.

 So I realize that saying anything about evolution on this website could easily offend someone.
 I also realize that trying to discuss evolution and religion with someone who might have a different point of view is difficult under the best conditions.
 Trying to do so by writing an essay is really more likely to be "venting" than doing something constructive.
 But despite understanding this, I vented off the short version below.
 Just couldn't help myself.
-The longer version will be the attempt to do this right.

 Many people in the United States don't believe that evolution is an accurate model of how humans are related to the rest of the living things on this planet.
 As a 2005 Pew Research poll discovered, 42% of Americans think that "living things have existed in their present form since the beginning of time."